 Q. What does Aspergers Victoria think of the draft vision?

-The draft vision of the new youth policy aligns with the vision of Aspergers Victoria to promote the positive aspects of Aspergers and to make a difference to the lives of individuals and families with Aspergers, by providing support, knowledge and skill development to enhance lives and influence community views.
+The draft vision of the new youth policy aligns with the vision of Aspergers Victoria to promote the positive aspects of Aspergers and to make a difference to the lives of young people with Aspergers, by providing support, knowledge and skill development to enhance lives and influence community views.
 Aspergers Victoria welcomes the draft vision to maximise opportunities and remove barriers for young people to realise their potential, for the following reasons:

-Lack of awareness

-of Asperger syndrome and lack of funding for support services is a barrier to young people with Aspergers and their ability to realise their potential to fully participate in the community, in school and in the workforce.
+With the right support, Aspergers can be more of a “diffabiity” not a disability.
+The lack of community understanding of Asperger syndrome and lack of funding for support services is a barrier to opportunities for young people with Aspergers to use their ability to realise their potential to fully participate in the community, in school and in the workforce.

-Young people with Aspergers face particular challenges due to problems with social interaction and behaviour.
-People with Aspergers usually have average or above average intelligence but due to a developmental difference in the brain process information differently.
+Young people with Aspergers face particular challenges due to their lack of understanding of social interactions and their anxiety, which lead to them dropping out of school, not gaining employment and experiencing preventable mental health issues.
+Their ability to participate can be transformed if they are given additional support such as social skills training, clear guidance and anxiety tools early enough so they can develop ways to manage their Aspergers and then fully contribute their strengths and skills to our community.

-Many young people with Aspergers have difficulties participating at school and in the workplace, many do not continue at school and are unemployed.
-Opportunities to participate fully in the community

-, school and employment can be taken up by people with Aspergers when others are aware of how to communicate and interact effectively.
+Opportunities for young people with Aspergers to participate fully in the community, school and workplace can be created when others, including teachers and employers, are aware of how to communicate and understand their mindset effectively.
 The use of clear and concrete terms can prevent misunderstandings that can occur.
-A calm and respectful communication style can avoid sensory overload that may be experienced by an individual with Aspergers.
+A calm, patient and respectful communication style can avoid sensory overload that may be experienced by an individual with Aspergers.
+Recognition and focus on their strengths rather than any deficits is crucial.

+The key point is that young people with Aspergers are currently facing significant barriers to realising their potential for participation in school and work, but with increased understanding and appropriate support problems can be prevented and overcome.
+Furthermore addressing the needs of young people with Aspergers is becoming even more urgent because with increased awareness and research more young people are being recognised for the first time in their lives as having Aspergers.

 DRAFT OBJECTIVES

 Q. What does Aspergers Victoria think of the draft objectives?